opentelekomcloud/docs-next/docs/blueprints/by-use-case/devops/self-hosting-github-runners-on-cce.md

 - `scaleUpTriggers` listens for incoming `workflow_job` events and scales up runners based on the specified duration after an event is received.

 :::danger Cold Start Issues
 Runners may experience **cold start** periods when **minimum replicas** is set to 0.
-If that's problematic for your setup consider setting `minReplicas: 1` for critical workflows.
+If that's problematic for your setup, consider setting `minReplicas: 1` for critical workflows.
 :::

 Apply the **HorizontalRunnerAutoscaler** using the following command: